-NATIONAL ENDOWMENT FOR THE HUMANITIES ADVANCED FELLOWSHIPS FOR RESEARCH IN TURKEY, 2014-2015
+NATIONAL ENDOWMENT FOR THE HUMANITIES FELLOWSHIPS FOR RESEARCH IN TURKEY, 2021-2022

 Announcement [.pdf version] [.doc

-THE FELLOWSHIPS: The American Research Institute in Turkey takes pleasure in inviting applications for one to three advanced fellowships made possible by support from the National Endowment for the Humanities.
+THE FELLOWSHIPS: The American Research Institute in Turkey takes pleasure in inviting applications for one to three advanced long-term fellowships for research in Turkey made possible by support from the National Endowment for the Humanities.
 The fields of study cover all periods of history in the general range of the humanities and include humanistically oriented aspects of the social sciences, prehistory, history, art, archaeology, literature, and linguistics, as well as interdisciplinary aspects of cultural history.
-The fellowships for research in Turkey may be held for four to twelve continuous months during 2014-2015.
-Stipends in the range of $16,800 to $50,400 are available on the basis of individual proposals.
+The fellowships tenures range from four to twelve continuous months during 2021-2022.
+Stipends of $4,200 per month are awarded on the basis of individual proposals.

-ELIGIBILITY: Scholars who have completed their formal training by the application deadline and plan to carry out research in Turkey may apply.
-They may be U.S. citizens or three-year residents of the U.S. Please consult ARIT headquarters on questions of eligibility.
+ELIGIBILITY: Scholars who have completed their formal training by the application deadline and plan to carry out research in Turkey for four months or longer may apply.
+They may be U.S. citizens or three-year residents of the U.S. Please consult ARIT U.S. office for questions of eligibility.
 Advanced scholars may also apply for ARIT Fellowships in the Humanities and Social Sciences.

 INSTITUTES: ARIT maintains two research institutes in Turkey.
 The ARIT Istanbul library concentrates on Byzantine and Ottoman Turkey and facilitates archival research in the city.
 ARIT - Ankara focuses on art, archaeology, and ancient history in its library, and serves Turkish and American archaeologists through its programs.
 Both centers support research on modern Turkey.
-Both have residential facilities for fellows and provide general assistance as well as introductions to colleagues, institutions, and authorities in Turkey.
+Both offer research and study facilities, as well as connections with colleagues, institutions, and authorities in Turkey.

 RESEARCH PERMISSION: ARIT fellowship applicants are responsible for

 obtaining the appropriate research permissions and visas.
-In general, researchers should seek permission to carry out research from the director(s) of the institution(s) where they intend to work; this includes researchers who wish to work in libraries housed in Turkish museums.
-Foreign scholars may enter Turkey on a tourist visa and apply for the research permit and visa from within Turkey; or they may choose to procure a research visa via the Turkish Embassy in advance of their arrival.
-Scholars wishing to carry out research in Turkey for terms longer than three months should apply for the research permit and in addition secure a research visa prior to entering Turkey.
+In general, researchers should seek permission to carry out research from the director(s) of the institution(s) where they intend to work; this including most libraries housed within Turkish museums.
+Scholars wishing to conduct research in Turkey for terms longer than three months should apply for the research permit and in addition secure a research visa prior to entering the country.
 Non-U.S. researchers should consult the Turkish

 Consulate for specific procedures.

-Researchers who wish to work with collections housed in the Turkish archaeological museums, however, should make their applications through the Ministry of Culture and Tourism, General Directorate for Cultural Heritage and Museums.
-In addition, if the material they wish to work with is part of an excavation, researchers must submit a letter with their application that is signed by the excavation director giving permission to carry out the research.
+Researchers who wish to work with collections and some libraries housed in the Turkish museums, however, should make their applications through the Ministry of Culture and Tourism, General Directorate for Cultural Heritage and Museums.
+If the material they wish to work with is part of an excavation or survey, researchers must submit a letter with their application that is signed by the project director giving permission to carry out the research.
 The permit application regulations and format for researchers are posted on the ARIT

-website.
-ARIT may withhold payment of fellowship stipends if appropriate research permission is not obtained.
+research permit page.
+ARIT may withhold payment of fellowship stipends if official research permission is not obtained.